-The retrieved articles were included if they were: 1) research reports, literature review, or academic works such as master or Ph.D. dissertation; 2) examined patient involvement in EOL discussions; 3) involved adult patients; 4) full text publications, written in English and 5) published from 2000-2019.
-The search was conducted without any restrictions on methodology of research study.
+The retrieved articles were included if they were: 1) research reports or literature review; 2) examined patient involvement in EOL discussions; 3) involved adult patients; 4) full text publications, written in English and 5) published from 2000-2019.

 2.3.
 Information Sources

-Two nurse researchers (EO, IK) independently searched two electronic databases: CINAHL and Medline (through PubMed) to identify eligible publications.
-The initial search of the literature was performed between March 3rd, 2019 and the last search was run on April 20th, 2019.
+Two nurse researchers (EO, IK) independently searched CINAHL and Medline databases to find eligible publications.
+The initial search of the literature was performed between March 3rd, 2019 and April 20th, 2019.

 Research articles and systematic reviews of EOL discussions were identified through the search.
-Terms were entered generally and expanded to include medical subject heading (MeSH) terms where available.
-Initially, broad categories of search terms were selected, including EOL discussions, decision making at EOL and patient’s involvement.
-Specific terms within each category were then identified (for example, the category for EOL decisions included the terms “advance care planning (ACP)” and “advanced directive (AD)”).
-All possible combinations of the terms from each category were then searched to locate target studies.
-The reference list of eligible articles was manually searched to identify publications not retrieved by the electronic search.
+Search terms included EOL discussions, decision making at EOL and patient’s involvement.
+Additionally, the reference list of the articles was searched to identify possible publications not retrieved electronically.
 Mendeley software was used to find duplicates and facilitate citation.

 2.5.
 Study Selection

-Similarly, two researchers (EO, RZ), screened titles and abstracts of retrieved studies to identify studies that potentially meet the inclusion criteria.
-Then, full text of these potentially eligible studies was retrieved and independently assessed for eligibility.
-Any disagreement between them over the eligibility of particular studies was resolved through discussion with a third reviewer (IK).
+Similarly, two researchers (EO, RZ), screened titles and abstracts.
+Then, full text of these potentially eligible studies was assessed for eligibility.
+Any disagreement over the eligibility of a particular study was resolved by a third reviewer (IK).

 2.6.
 Data Collection Process